Fitness Technology - Program Overview

 Fitness Technology Program Costs

-For the costs of tuition and fees, see the college cost calculator.
-Not included in the calculator is the cost of books.
+Use the tuition calculator to estimate what your costs will be.
+The cost of books is not included in the calculator.
 Add approximately $1200 for books for the AAS degree program, $750 for books for the one year certificate, and $500 for books for the HOAF certificate.